Kharga Oasis: Darb El Arba'īn caravan route

 A trade route called Darb El Arba'īn ("the Way of Forty") passed through Kharga as part of a long caravan route running north–south between Middle Egypt and the Sudan.
 The ancient route connected the Al-Fashir area of Sudan to Asyut in Egypt, navigating through a chain of oases including Kharga, Selima Oasis and Bir Natrun.

 At least 700 years old, it was likely used from as early as the Old Kingdom of Egypt for the transport and trade of gold, ivory, spices, wheat, animals and plants.

-The maximum extent of Darb El Arba'īn was northward from Kobbei in Darfur (located about 25 miles north of al-Fashir) passing through the desert, through Bir Natrum and Wadi Howar, and ending at the Nile River access point of Asyut in Egypt.
+The maximum extent of Darb El Arba'īn was northward from Kobbei in Darfur (located about 25 mi north of al-Fashir) passing through the desert, through Bir Natrum and Wadi Howar, and ending at the Nile River access point of Asyut in Egypt.
 This is a journey of approximately 1800 km.
 The desert route was less expensive and safer than the more visually appealing Nile route.

 Site of the Kharga Oasis in Egypt (lower centre).

 All the oases have always been crossroads of caravan routes converging from the barren desert.
 In the case of Kharga, this is made particularly evident by the presence of a chain of fortresses that the Romans built to protect the Darb El Arba'īn route.
 The forts vary in size and function, some being just small outposts, some guarding large settlements complete with cultivation.
 Some were installed where earlier settlements already existed, while others were probably started from scratch.
 All of them are made of mud bricks, but some also contain small stone temples with inscriptions on the walls.